lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 tokens are referred to just by filename.
-However, because the modules do not exist in the place they are called in (the [`spirit-design-tokens`][design-tokens] package is stored in `node_modules`), the correct load path for the desired set of design tokens must be [provided on build time][configuring-load-path].
+However, because the modules do not exist in the place they are called in (the [`spirit-design-tokens`][design-tokens] package is stored in `node_modules`), the correct load path for the desired set of design tokens must be [provided on build time][design-tokens-in-sass].
 This is the only way how Sass modules can be affected from outside, without giving in their advantages.